 - Tuxedo Gin has a rather...unusual version played out when a penguin named Linda falls for boxer-turned-penguin Ginji.
 Besides trying to trick him into a Baby Trap, upon finding out that Ginji is still in love with his human girlfriend, Minako, she resorts to sneakily doing things like leaving tacks in Minako's shoes.

 Manga - Shonen

-- Even though it's a shonen anime, the Girl Posse in Soukou No Strain just love applying stock shoujo bullying tactics to the protagonist, usually by tearing up her uniform every time she takes a shower.
+- Even though it's a shonen anime, the Girl Posse in Soukou no Strain just love applying stock shoujo bullying tactics to the protagonist, usually by tearing up her uniform while she takes a shower.

 - Inverted in Tenshi Na Konamaiki when an antagonist arranges to have stock bullying tactics like stealing school shoes applied to herself and every other girl in their class except the protagonist to make her the odd girl out and the prime suspect.

 - In the anime version of Shaman King, Lilly (the Meganekko from Sharona's group) was subjected to this by her classmates once her powers as a shaman were revealed.
 We don't know all the details, but what we do see is a flashback where Lilly breaks down in tears when she finds insulting messages written in the classroom's blackboard.